Music publishing has its lore and legends. The story of Michael Jackson coming to own the rights to The Beatles’ catalog is high on the list.

 Beatles For Sale

-This Norway-based Beatles fan club has a page full of information about the Beatles’ song rights and includes an alphabetical listing of the 263 songs that were originally published under Northern Songs from 1962-1971.
+This Norway-based Beatles fan club has a page full of information about the Beatles’ song rights.

 All You Need is Ears